Supporting students with specific learning difficulties

 - Students with specific learning difficulties can underachieve within the education system unless they receive appropriate support.

-- Students may underperform in college examinations or require more time to complete assignments than other students.
+- Students may underperform in university examinations or require more time to complete assignments than other students.

 - Taking notes in lectures can be difficult for students with SpLDs.